SkillsFundingAgency/das-providerevents/src/api/README.md

-# DAS Payments Events API
+# DAS Provider Events API

-REST api for surfacing information about payments made on behalf of employer accounts
+REST api for surfacing information about payments made to providers

 ## Functionality